Last Updated on October 3, 2023 by Cindy Bekesi

 ACEs can impact all areas of a child’s life, leading to poor physical, mental, and behavioral outcomes into adulthood.
 Additionally, trauma from ACEs can also cause gastrointestinal, cardiovascular, musculoskeletal, respiratory, and dermatological symptoms.

 The stress caused by ACEs can cause chemical disruptions in the brain, impeding proper development.
-When a child lives in a constant state of fight or flight, the regular release of adrenaline and cortisol build up into toxic stress, which redirects more resources to the survival part of the brain.
+When a child lives in a constant state of fight or flight, the regular release of adrenaline and cortisol build up into toxic stress.
+This process redirects more resources to the survival part of the brain.
 Furthermore, according to studies conducted by the CDC-Permanente Study, ACEs can even damage a child’s DNA and shorten their lifespan.

 Look at the areas of adulthood ACEs can impact: